Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 ## [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/)

 ### [Before you begin](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 - A compatible Linux host.
+[Ubuntu Server 24.04 LTS](https://ubuntu.com/download/server)
 - 2 GB or more of RAM per machine.
 - 2 CPUs or more for control plane machines and minimum 1 for worker node.
 - Full network connectivity between all machines in the cluster. (ping test)